 - Deep Dish Pastry Pie Shells

-Keebler pie crusts have longer ingredient lists than the above pie crusts, but surprisingly have no obvious animal products!
+Keebler pie crusts have no obvious animal products!
 These pie crusts are ready to eat, meaning they do not require baking and are better for dessert pies.

-There is no allergen warning for dairy or eggs, and the only ingredient that may not be vegan is sugar (since it is not organic, it might be processed with bone char).
+The only ingredient that is plant-based but may not be vegan is sugar (since it’s not organic, it might be processed with bone char).
 But except for the sugar, all three varieties of Keebler pie crusts are plant-based!

 Where to Buy: You can buy Keebler products at many grocery stores including Walmart, Target, Publix, Kroger, Meijer, and more!
-Their store locator mainly shows you where you can buy products online, but it’s tricky to find an actual store that carries the products.
-Check with your local grocery store to see if they carry these pie crusts!
+Use Keebler’s store locator to see where you can buy these pie crusts online and in stores!

 Keebler Plant-Based Pie Crusts: